alex1600/kiwi-dev/UNITY/DiscordRPC/readme.md

 when it's done you need wait a bit and let Discord approve your image uploaded

-now you can go in " Rich presence / Visualizer " and select you icon emplacement
+now you can go in " Rich presence / Visualizer " and select your icon location

 ![](https://cdn.discordapp.com/attachments/877432819746488380/889127293639856128/unknown.png)

-IMPORTANT NOTE! : your icon is used as key, so ket the name and put in your " Presence Manager "
+IMPORTANT NOTE! : your icon is used as key, so keep the name and put in in your " Presence Manager "

 ![](https://cdn.discordapp.com/attachments/877432819746488380/889128459908042802/unknown.png)